Region-of-Interest-Guided Deep Joint Source-Channel Coding for Image Transmission: ROI-JSCC Communication System

 \section{ROI-JSCC Communication System}

-We assume that an image is partitioned into $n_h \times n_w$ patches.
-The patches can then be classified into three categories based on their impact on user experience: region of interest (ROI), region of periphery (ROP), and region of non-interest (RONI), as depicted in Figure~\ref{fig:mask_generation}, the ROI map.
-In this map, ROPs denote patches adjacent to the ROI, while RONIs represent all remaining regions.
-The importance of a patch decreases as its distance from the ROI increases.
-We further assume that there is only one ROI and the position of ROI $\gamma := (h_\gamma, w_\gamma)$ in the image is shared between transmitter and receiver, where $h_\gamma$ and $w_\gamma$ denote the vertical and horizontal coordinates of the ROI in the ROI map, respectively.
-Our objective is to transmit images in a manner that preserves high quality in ROI, which dominates user experience, while minimizing degradation in overall image quality.
+We first partition the image into $n_h \times n_w$ patches, among which our primary focus is a single patch representing the region-of-interest (ROI).
+We assume that the position of ROI $\gamma := (h_\gamma, w_\gamma)$ in the image is known to the transmitter and receiver, where $h_\gamma$ and $w_\gamma$ denote the vertical and horizontal indices in the ROI map, see Figure~\ref{fig:mask_generation}.\footnote{In the driving example in Section~\ref{sec:introduction}, the transmitter identifies the obstacle using an algorithm, e.g., segmentation, and determines the ROI's location with obstacle's collision probability.
+This ROI position needs to be shared with the receiver; however, since it requires only $\log_2 (n_h n_w)$ bits, negligible relative to the total bandwidth usage, we ignore this communication overhead.
+For example, when $n_h=n_w=4$, an additional $4$ bits transmission is required.
+Thus, we can assume that the ROI position is available to both the transmitter and the receiver.
+More detailed explanations are provided in Appendix~\ref{app:scenario}.} Adjacent patches are categorized as region of periphery (ROP) or region of non-interest (RONI) according to their relative location with respect to the ROI, see Figure~\ref{fig:mask_generation} for example.
+Our objective is to transmit images in a manner that preserves high quality in ROI, which dominates user experience, while minimizing degradation in overall image quality at the same time.
 To this end, we propose a ROI-JSCC communication system illustrated in Figure~\ref{fig:ROIJSCC_system}.